 Having said that, fashion pieces should be interchangeable and serve a purpose in a few different outfit genres.
 This requires a gilet that is versatile.
 An easy way?
 Keep it neutral in tone, slim fit and not too puffy.
 Workable hues include black, grey, navy or forest sliding on over a casual polo shirt and chino combination or in between a topcoat and tailored suit; style that works.

 Gilet Vest Layering

 That last line flows in this next one: layers.
-This is the gilet’s new found role in being: in between, under and over other fashion pieces and to flesh-out a winter look.
+The gilet has found itself to be a dab hand as a layering piece, whether it be in between, under or over other fashion pieces and to flesh-out a winter look.
 So, don’t be shy with experimentation, mixing together creative layering combinations for on and off-duty occasions.

 Need more inspiration?
 Here are four foolproof ways for rock the gilet:

 As a waist coat, the gilet needs to be trim and slim; coming in a lighter quilting and with a focus on the cut.
 This way, the gilet is a stylish alternative to the waistcoat and some much needed warmth under a suit jacket in the winter months.
 In a streamline fit without sleeves, the gilet won’t bulk out your jacket (especially in the chest and arms) – a problem most men have when layering chunky knitwear under a blazer.

 Style tip: Opt for a contrast coloured-gilet to add a splash of colour to an otherwise sombre two-piece suit.
 Or keep the colour on par and adopt a different material like cord, tweed or denim for a textural lift.